MileHacker Logo

 Required Documents

-A passport valid for at least six months beyond your departure date is needed.
-Complete and sign a visa application form, and provide two recent passport-sized photographs.
-Include a copy of your round-trip flight tickets and accommodation proof.
+A passport with at least six months of validity beyond your departure date is needed.
+Complete and sign a visa application form, and provide two a current passport-sized photographs.
+Include a copy of your round-trip plane tickets and proof of lodging.
 A bank statement may also be necessary.

 Visa Fees